The History of TATOC

 TATOC lost its independence from 2006 and began to sing the songs of the RDO hymn sheet.

 At this point, TATOC was stuck between a rock and hard place as many allegations of bias surfaced and its membership became disgruntled.

-As time moved on the only positions available to TATOC were neutrality or support, accordingly complaining consumer were turned away, some being sent back to the very resorts they complained of.
+As time moved on the only positions available to TATOC were neutrality or support, accordingly complaining consumers were turned away, some being sent back to the very resorts they complained of.

-Because of the many complaints regarding TATOC’s Consumer advice, the TCA lead by Mr Alexander (Sandy) Grey began in 2008 to openly expose TATOC for the alleged rouse.
+Because of the many complaints regarding TATOC’s consumer advice, the TCA lead by Mr Alexander (Sandy) Grey began in 2008 to openly expose TATOC for the alleged ruse.

-Mr Cox became more and more hostile against TATOC and launched a campaign explaining that the original TATCO publicize mission had altered.
+Mr Cox became more and more hostile against TATOC and launched a campaign explaining that the original TATOC publicised mission had altered.

-With scores of industries ingratiation’s, recommendations and sponsorship TATOC became a dominant force, in governmental circles and became recommended by the Citizens Advice, Government and Local Authorities.
+With scores of industries’ ingratiation, recommendations and sponsorship TATOC became a dominant force in governmental circles and became recommended by the Citizens Advice, Government and Local Authorities.

 In 2015 TATOC made the bold move and placed ‘TESS Timeshare Exit and Support Services Ltd’ on TATOC’s cold calling list.
 I should state ‘TESS was entirely innocent of the TATOC allegations therefore TESS were right to pursue TATOC for defamation.